-Funding for these contracts is included in the proposed 2018 operating budget of the Monroe County Department of Human Services, Youth Bureau, general fund 9001, funds centers 5602010000, Runaway Homeless Youth Services; and 5603010000, Youth Contracts.
+Funding for these contracts is included in the 2021 operating budget of the Monroe County Department of Human Services, Monroe County Youth Bureau, general fund 9001, funds centers 5602010000, Runaway Homeless Youth Services; and 5603010000, Youth Contracts.
 No additional net County support is required in the current Monroe County budget.